isalkind/homebridge-ra2-select/README.md

 # homebridge-ra2-select

 A [Homebridge](https://homebridge.io) plugin for Lutron RA2 Select devices.
+This plugin **does not** provide support for Lutron Radio RA2 devices.

 This plugin currently has one purpose: allow [Lutron Pico remotes](https://www.lutron.com/en-US/Products/Pages/Components/PicoWirelessController/Overview.aspx) to control HomeKit devices outside of the Lutron ecosystem.